NobleWolf42/CSC108-Tutor/README.md

 ## 🤝 Collaborators

 #### Front-End
-The front-end was mostly developed by me, but the data scheme for storing the message history was developed by [James Stevens](https://github.com/ouzo26).
+The front-end was developed by me.

 #### Back-End
-Originally the C++ version was a joint effort, with [James Stevens](https://github.com/ouzo26) developing the connection to the LLM (RAG), and me developing the api connection.
-Later when we switched to python we mostly reversed the roles, copying the structure from the C++, with [James Stevens](https://github.com/ouzo26) developing the API endpoint framework, and myself developing the LLM connection (RAG).
+Originally the C++ version was a joint effort, with [James Stevens](https://github.com/ouzo26) developing the connection to the LLM (RAG), and me developing the api connection (The RAG ended up not working on this prototype).
+Later when we switched to python we mostly reversed the roles, copying the structure from the C++, with [James Stevens](https://github.com/ouzo26) developing the original `/questions` endpoint, and myself developing the LLM connection (RAG) and non `/questions` API endpoints, as well as revising the `/questions` endpoint.